Court Blocks Medicaid Work Requirements in Arkansas, Kentucky

 View Comments of President Trump Releases FY 2020 Budget Proposal

 Congressional Briefings Discuss Threats to Mental Health Medication Access

 A recently proposed rule from the Centers for Medicare and Medicaid Services (CMS), if enacted, would threaten Medicare Part D participants’ access to critical prescription drugs including those often needed by individuals living with mental illness.
-The Partnership for Part D Access, of which the National Council for Behavioral Health is a founding member, hosted […]
+The Partnership for Part D Access, of which the National Council for Mental Wellbeing is a founding member, hosted […]

 Read More on Congressional Briefings Discuss Threats to Mental Health Medication Access